Table of contents

 mkfs.ext4 /dev/mapper/luks

-Then you can start mounting everything everywhere:
+If you don't care about Wake-on-Lan, you can start mounting everything everywhere:

 mount /dev/nvme0n1p2 /mnt